jayaemekar/systemdesign/docs/DesignTicketmaster.md

             update Booking ...

         COMMIT TRANSACTION;
-‘Serializable’ is the highest isolation level and guarantees safety from Dirty, Nonrepeatable, and Phantoms reads.
-One thing to note here; within a transaction, if we read rows, we get a write lock on them so that they can’t be updated by anyone else.
+The greatest isolation level is 'Serializable,' which ensures protection from Dirty, Nonrepeatable, and Phantoms readings.
+One thing to keep in mind here: when we read rows within a transaction, we obtain a write lock on them, which means no one else can update them.

-Once the above database transaction is successful, we can start tracking the reservation in ActiveReservationService.
+We may start tracking the reservation in ActiveReservationService after the above database transaction is complete.

-## 10. Fault Tolerance
+### Fault Tolerance
 **What happens when ActiveReservationsService or WaitingUsersService crashes?**
-Whenever ActiveReservationsService crashes, we can read all the active reservations from the ‘Booking’ table.
-Remember that we keep the ‘Status’ column as ‘Reserved (1)’ until a reservation gets booked.
-Another option is to have a master-slave configuration so that, when the master crashes, the slave can take over.
-We are not storing the waiting users in the database, so, when WaitingUsersService crashes, we don’t have any means to recover that data unless we have a master-slave setup.

-Similarly, we’ll have a master-slave setup for databases to make them fault tolerant.
+- We can read all active reservations from the 'Booking' database whenever ActiveReservationsService dies.
+Remember that until a reservation is booked, the 'Status' column will remain 'Reserved (1).'
+- Another alternative is to set up a master-slave arrangement so that the slave can take over if the master fails.
+- We don't store the waiting users in the database, therefore unless we have a master-slave configuration, we won't be able to retrieve that data if WaitingUsersService crashes.

+To make databases fault resilient, we'll use a master-slave configuration.

-## 11. Data Partitioning
+### Data Partitioning
+**Database partitioning:**

-**Database partitioning:** If we partition by ‘MovieID’, then all the Shows of a movie will be on a single server.
-For a very hot movie, this could cause a lot of load on that server.
-A better approach would be to partition based on ShowID; this way, the load gets distributed among different servers.
+- If we partition by 'MovieID,' all of a movie's Shows will be on the same server.
+This could put a lot of strain on the server if the movie is really popular.
+- A better technique would be to divide depending on ShowID, which would distribute the load across multiple servers.

-**ActiveReservationService and WaitingUserService partitioning:** Our web servers will manage all the active users’ sessions and handle all the communication with the users.
-We can use the Consistent Hashing to allocate application servers for both ActiveReservationService and WaitingUserService based upon the ‘ShowID’.
-This way, all reservations and waiting users of a particular show will be handled by a certain set of servers.
-Let’s assume for load balancing our Consistent Hashing allocates three servers for any Show, so whenever a reservation is expired, the server holding that reservation will do the following things:
+**ActiveReservationService and WaitingUserService partitioning:**
+- Our web servers will keep track of all active users' sessions and handle all user contact.
+Based on the 'ShowID,' we may utilize Consistent Hashing to allocate application servers for both ActiveReservationService and WaitingUserService.
+- This way, a specific set of servers will manage all bookings and waiting users for a specific show.
+Assume that our Consistent Hashing allocates three servers for each Show for load balancing purposes, therefore when a reservation expires, the server holding that reservation will do the following:

-1. Update database to remove the Booking (or mark it expired) and update the seats’ Status in ‘Show_Seats’ table.
+1. Update the 'Show Seats' table in the database to remove the Booking (or mark it as expired) and update the seats' Status.
-2. Remove the reservation from the Linked HashMap.
+2. Get rid of the reservation in the Linked HashMap.
-3. Notify the user that their reservation has expired.
+3. Inform the user that their reservation has run out of time.
-4. Broadcast a message to all WaitingUserService servers that are holding waiting users of that Show to figure out the longest waiting user.
-Consistent Hashing scheme will tell what servers are holding these users.
+4. To determine the longest waiting user, send a message to all WaitingUserService servers that are holding waiting users for that Show.
+A reliable hashing algorithm will reveal which servers are hosting these users.
-5. Send a message to the WaitingUserService server holding the longest waiting user to process their request if required seats have become available.
+5. If required seats become available, send a message to the WaitingUserService server holding the longest waiting user to execute their request.

-Whenever a reservation is successful, following things will happen:
+When a reservation is confirmed, the following events occur:

-1. The server holding that reservation sends a message to all servers holding the waiting users of that Show, so that those servers can expire all the waiting users that need more seats than the available seats.
+1. The server holding that reservation sends a message to all servers holding the Show's waiting users, instructing them to expire all waiting users who require more seats than are available.
-2. Upon receiving the above message, all servers holding the waiting users will query the database to find how many free seats are available now.
-A database cache would greatly help here to run this query only once.
+2. When all servers holding waiting users receive the aforementioned message, they will query the database to see how many open seats are currently available.
+To run this query only once, a database cache would be really useful.
-3. Expire all waiting users who want to reserve more seats than the available seats.
-For this, WaitingUserService has to iterate through the Linked HashMap of all the waiting users.
+3. All waiting users who try to reserve more seats than are available will be removed from the system.
+WaitingUserService must cycle through the Linked HashMap of all the waiting users to do this.